 Do RVs Have Catalytic Converters?

-RVs with an engine, like Class A, B, and C motorhomes have catalytic converters.
-Catalytic converters reduce the emissions from internal combustion engines on a vehicle so only drivable RVs have one.
+Drivable RVs – those with engines such as Class A, B, and C motorhomes – have catalytic converters.
+Catalytic converters reduce the emissions from internal combustion engines on a vehicle, hence why only drivable RVs have one.

 Theft of catalytic converters is a big problem.
-The equipment contains precious metals that are a target for thieves.
-If you do not have a catalytic converter on your motorhome, it was likely removed and needs to be replaced.
+The equipment contains precious metals – such as platinum and palladium – that are a target for thieves.
+If your motorhome does not have a catalytic converter, it was likely removed at some point and needs to be replaced.

 For more resources about your RV, visit the resources page or start with these ones:

 A French mechanical engineer named Eugène Houdry created the first catalytic converter in 1950.
 It was designed to purify the exhaust from automobiles.

 Catalytic converters help internal combustion engines emit less pollution.
 Fuel in these engines does not burn completely and there isn’t enough oxygen to completely oxidize the carbon fuel.
 Thus, the catalytic converter converts the harmful exhaust chemicals (carbon monoxide, nitric oxide, nitrogen dioxide, and hydrocarbons) into carbon dioxide and water.
 This reduces the hazardous byproducts that are generated.

 Around 1975, catalytic converters became widely used as governments began to implement laws to minimize air pollution from automobiles.
 However, many cars ran on leaded gasoline.
 A catalytic converter can get clogged with lead because it may coat a surface that typically interacts with exhaust fumes.